kamxnet/gcp-dns-forwardingzones-inspector/README.md

 ## Overview

-The **Cloud DNS Forwarding Inspector** is a Python-based internal diagnostic tool designed for **GCP support engineers** and **network administrators**.
-It helps identify how DNS queries are resolved via **private forwarding zones**, especially in **cross-project VPC bindings**, which can often lead to DNS anomalies like `SERVFAIL`, `NXDOMAIN`, or unexpected query routing.
+The **Cloud DNS Forwarding Inspector** is a Python-based diagnostic tool designed to help GCP support engineers and network administrators troubleshoot DNS resolution issues involving **Cloud DNS private forwarding zones**.
+It detects forwarding zones across projects that are bound to a specific VM's VPC and surfaces any DNS routing behavior that might not be visible from a single project view.

 ---

 ## Key Features

-* Scans **all Cloud DNS private forwarding zones** across multiple projects.
+* Detects all Cloud DNS private forwarding zones across projects
+* Identifies:

-* Automatically detects if a DNS forwarding zone is **bound to the VM's VPC**.
+  * Source project (where the DNS zone is defined)
-* Identifies **source project** (zone origin) and **target project** (zone binding).
-* Detects **cross-project DNS bindings** and **reverse DNS delegation paths**.
-* Flags misconfigurations such as:
+  * Target project (where the VPC is bound)
+  * Target IP addresses for outbound forwarding
+  * Cross-project forwarding relationships

-  * Duplicate DNS names across zones
+  * Duplicate DNS names or multiple targets
-  * Multiple forwarding targets
-* Provides a **clear, readable report** summarizing all DNS zones affecting the VM.
+* Outputs a clean, readable report for debugging

 ---

-## Architecture

-The tool utilizes the `gcloud` CLI to:

-1. Retrieve the VPC network associated with a VM.
-2. Enumerate all Cloud DNS forwarding zones in a set of GCP projects.
-3. Check if each zone is bound to the VM's VPC.
-4. Identify source and target projects using parsing logic from DNS zone metadata.
-5. Output a human-readable inspection report.

----

 ## Requirements

 * Python 3.6+
-* `gcloud` CLI must be installed and authenticated.
+* Google Cloud SDK (`gcloud`) must be installed and authenticated
-* The authenticated identity must have `viewer` or `dns.reader` and `compute.viewer` roles in all specified projects.
+* Required IAM roles:

+  * `roles/dns.reader`
+  * `roles/compute.viewer`

 ---